Fix: File Explorer Slow, Lagging and Freezing in Windows 11

 File Explorer is Slow on Windows 11 Fix

-The most common reasons why this happens are a cache issue, a scenario in which the Quick access menu has too many pinned folders, or a scenario where there’s interference caused by a series of Office applications.
+The most common reasons why this happens include a cache issue, a scenario in which the Quick Access menu has too many pinned folders, or a situation where interference is caused by a series of Office applications.

 Here are a few confirmed methods that should help you fix the general slowness of File Explorer:

-If you’re just starting to troubleshoot this issue, start with a simple restart.
-File Explorer might run slow simply because you have the habit of putting your PC to sleep instead of shutting it down.
+If you are just beginning to troubleshoot this issue, start with a simple restart.
+File Explorer might run slowly simply because you have the habit of putting your PC to sleep instead of shutting it down.

-This is not a problem with configurations with lots of available RAM, but it’s frequent with configurations using under 8 GB of RAM.
+This is not a problem for configurations with lots of available RAM, but it is frequent for configurations using less than 8 GB of RAM.

 A simple restart of the computer should be enough to eliminate all these problems that are affecting it.

-To do it is to open the Start menu and click on the Power button.
+To do it, open the Start menu and click on the Power button.

 Click on the Restart button and let your computer reboot completely.